OreSat0

 Mission: do not catch fire in space

 In space and totally not on fire!
-(Yet)
+(Yet).
+See the bottom of this page for more updates!

 Click here for OreSat0's location and latest data packets